Chairman and Founder of i-Realise, Chris Collins, shares the five fundamentals he’s discovered are key to every change programme:

 2. Vision vs. detail

 When executing process improvement and business change, one of the key challenges is balancing the need for visionary thinking with detailed analysis and design.
-Communicating a vision requires a knack for presenting the future simply and schematically, whereas implementation will fail without a good understand of detail.
+Communicating a vision requires a knack for presenting the future simply and schematically, whereas implementation will fail without a good understanding of detail.
 The key is knowing when and how to focus on more communication vs detailed precision.

 For example, in a recent project we showed the CFO the detailed map of the current process, not so he would go through the detail, but to bring home at first glance the complexity of the current process.
 When we explained what the process would look like in the future, we used a higher-level cartoon-style diagram that highlighted the key changes and their benefits.